 While seats are only for the bravest, couchettes, Mini Cabins, and sleepers offer a more comfortable journey.
 The couchettes usually feature simple and rather narrow berths, while the Mini Cabin provides a compact private space for one person.
 Two adjacent Mini Cabins can be combined for couples.
 Sleepers boast beds with duvets and pillows and sometimes even a private bathroom.
 Couchettes accommodate up to six people, Mini Cabins are designed for one person each but two can be combined for couples, while sleepers are private compartments for one to three people.

-Couchette compartments accommodate up to six people and can be booked privately or as individual berths.
-All berths come with a pillow, sheet, and blanket.
-Washrooms and toilets are available in the carriage.
+The couchette car has compartments for up to six people, bookable as a private compartment or as individual berths.
+Each berth includes a pillow, sheet, and blanket.
+Seats convert into berths for the night.
+Washrooms and toilets are available in the car.